skranz/RTutor/vignettes/Guide for fixing errors when solving a problem set.md

 ## 4. Strange errors of RTutor -- Remove file .Rdata from your problem set directory

-We had the case of very cryptic RTutor errors that looked similar as follows when checking your solution:
+We had one case of very cryptic RTutor errors that looked similar as follows when checking your solution:

 ```
 error in eval(...): cannot find function check.assign